bit20062896/dXml/manipulatingDocuments.markdown

 	</tr>
 	<tr class="row">
 		<td class="cell nowrap">- (DCXmlNode *) xmlNodeWithName:(NSString *)aName;</td>
-		<td class="cell">From the node you call this method on, locates the @DCXmlNode@ with the passed name and returns it.</td>
+		<td class="cell">From the node you call this method on, locates the DCXmlNode with the passed name and returns it.</td>
 	</tr>
 	<tr class="row">
 		<td class="cell nowrap">- (DCDMNode *) nodeAtIndex:(int)aIndex;</td>